 Can also be polished and professional; a straight iron, a curling iron, and some shine spray takes us from blah to blast when you straighten the top and curl the bottom edges under, adding shine spray as you go to give locks a polished shine that rivals the brightest of diamonds.
 Unlike most conservative fashion haircuts, this is spectacular in all colors, including and not limited to the crazy colors so popular among youthful ladies today.
 Wear it in a simple brunette, or spice it up with an electric blue (just like Katy Perry!).

 Every Face Shape.

 Excellent for warmer climates, as it keeps back of your neck free, it's also easy to flatten along your neck beneath a warm hat for those cold winter mornings.
-Try it today and watch your style evolve.
+Try it today and watch your spirit evolve.

-Inverted Bob Style Derivative.
+Inverted Bob Derivative.

 Vivacious Red Colored Cut.

 Fiery rouge is an entertaining shade to work on.
 Its brightness and the fact that fewer people are natural redheads, the color automatically draws attention.
 Short ends at the back, varying lengths at the crown and wispy tips in front.

 It could be as simple as putting leave-in conditioner and combing it through or as complex as teasing, tossing and making it edgy using wax or mousse, the choice is yours.
 Slick this style any way you want using gel or wax and the possibilities will unfold.
 With the right color and makeup, you are sure to be a showstopper.
 In contrast to the relative order here, over the page is a force of nature.

 This spiky short design with blonde highlights has the edgy punk look and appeal that's similar to those found on the catwalk or in fashion magazines.
 Has all the elements of a great design, it has texture and body from the spikes all around the sides, front and top.
 It has volume and dimension from the red base color, brown lowlights, and blonde highlights.